numaer/bayesian-spine-classification/README.md

 % Model Accuracy:  85.48
 ```

+### How to Run Code Through Jupyter Notebook

+Please install [Jupyter notebook here](https://jupyter.org/install).
+Once you run have jupyter notebook running:

+1. Open the __Bayes Project (With Visuals).ipynb__ notebook file
+2. Ensure you are running the notebook in the same directory as __bayes_project.py__ (the notebook depends on this file)
+3. Clear all outputs and run all the cells.

+The output will:

+* Generate the analysis graphs shown in the report
+* Builds the bayesian logistic regression model
+* Show the accuracy and respective results plot.

+For your convenience, there is also a __Bayes Project (With Visuals).html__ that let's you see the code and visuals without Jupyter Notebook.

 ### Project Structure

-- bayes\_project.py - Python executable to run Bayesian logistic regression pymc3 sampler.
+- __bayes\_project.py__ - Python executable to run Bayesian logistic regression pymc3 sampler.
-- Bayes Project (With Visuals).ipynb - This file runs the bayes\_project.py code in a Jupyter notebook and also shows the visual seen in the report
+- __Bayes Project (With Visuals).ipynb__ - This file runs the bayes\_project.py code in a Jupyter notebook and also shows the visual seen in the report
+- __Bayes Project (With Visuals).html__ - This file is the HTML/viewable version of the notebook code and the graphs shown in the report.